Download PDF 2013 Rule Book

 FIRE EXTINGUISHERS: All cars must be equipped with a 2 lb., 10 BC (or Halon equivalent) fire extinguisher securely mounted with a metal bracket and metal retaining strap, plastic brackets and retaining straps are not acceptable..
 Hand held extinguishers should be within reach of the driver.
 An onboard fire system is strongly recommended.
 If so fitted, verified by a gauge or other method, that they are full and operational prior to each event.

 ELECTRICAL CUT-OFF SWITCH: It is recommended that each car have a master electrical cut-off switch fitted outside the car and be clearly marked.
-Terminals and connections are to be covered with an insulating material.
+ALL terminals and connections are to be covered with an insulating material.

 FUEL CELLS: are strongly recommended.
 If a fuel cell is used it should be an approved soft bladder type not a rotational mould plastic box.
-Fuel cells must be securely mounted to the car.
+Fuel cells must be securely mounted to the car in a metal containment vessel.
 All fuel cell bladders must have foam inside.

 FUEL CELL CHECK VALVE: If a fuel cell is used, a one way check valve in the vent must be used.
 The check valve tube must be vented to the exterior of the car.